jhermann/rituals/README.md

 ## Some Practical Examples

-In projects that include *Rituals* in their `tasks.py` (e.g. this one), the following commands can be used.
+The following table shows a selection of typical use-cases and how to carry them out in projects that include *Rituals* in their `tasks.py` (e.g. this one).

 Command | Description
 ----: | :----